-Q: What is a Disposition Study?
+Q: What is a disposition study?

-A: Authorized under Section 216 of the Flood Control Act of 1970, a disposition study gives the Corps the authority to evaluate a project which is no longer serving its authorized purpose.
+A: Authorized under Section 216 of the Flood Control Act of 1970, a disposition study gives the U.S. Army Corps of Engineers the authority to evaluate a project which is no longer serving its authorized purpose.